rfo909/CFT/README.md

 In the Search function we first call GetGrep then assign it to a local variable 'grep'.
 Variable assignment is "reversed" in CFT, as it is stack based.
-At any time we enter "=" and an identifier, it means grabbing the topmist value off the stack and storing it in a local variable.
+At any time we enter "=" and an identifier, it means grabbing the topmost value off the stack and storing it in a local variable (inside current function).

-Example "2 =a 3 =b a+b" returns 5.

-Then follows a processing loop, where we iterate over all the JavaFiles, with 'f' being the loop variable, and pass each file as argument to the Grep object function .file().
+Then follows a processing loop, where we iterate over all the JavaFiles, with 'f' being the loop variable.
+We pass each file as parameter to the Grep object function .file().

 This produces a list of lines, which we also iterate over, and for each produce output by calling report() to generate nice formatted output.